Sergey Nivens - Fotolia

 When hackers broke into Sony Pictures' network, harvested data for two months and then leaked much of that data in November 2014, they ushered in a new era in which HR departments find themselves in the crosshairs of a global problem: inadequate HR data protection.

-Much of the data released included confidential details (such as names, addresses and Social Security numbers) about Sony employees, and the aftermath led to a class-action suit filed by the employees, resulting in a multimillion-dollar settlement.
+Much of the data released in the data breach included confidential details (such as names, addresses and Social Security numbers) about Sony employees, and the aftermath led to a class-action suit filed by the employees, resulting in a multimillion-dollar settlement.
 The case provided a compelling reason for businesses to treat HR data more than ever as a valuable asset that must be secured as vigilantly as customer data, financial information and intellectual property.
 It also served as notice of the financial exposure they could face if they didn't.

 But that presented a question that continues to vex companies: How do you protect a pool of data that IT security hasn't traditionally worried much about, that constantly changes, that is accessed by many and that is increasingly stored in cloud-based systems?